 Often the blog covers a range of different topics, but there is little organization to the posts.
 They all have completely unique URLs and they have random internal links that take readers all around the blog, haphazardly crossing topic lines.
 These links are more for the sake of linking, rather than as a part of a useful SEO strategy to provide structure to the blog and improve comprehension.

 Google states clearly in its Webmaster Guidelines, “Design your page to have a clear conceptual hierarchy.”
 The establishment of this type of structure makes it obvious to the search engine your level of expertise in the subject and the depth of the experience you are able to provide for a user seeking answers in this particular area.
 The best way to fulfill this technical SEO criteria is by developing content silos.

 Content silo structuring describes a form of technical SEO that helps you organize your material based on relevant content.
 In a content silo, you will have several layers of material for a particular topic.
 At the top you will have a more general page that answers a broad question, for example, “What is SEO?”
 Each layer below that general topic dives more deeply into related subjects.
 Your “What is SEO?” silo might be divided into “On-Page SEO” and “Off-Page SEO.”
 On the third level, your “On-Page SEO” might be divided into pages that deal with topics related to keyword research or alt tags, while “Off-Page SEO” will look at topics related to influencer marketing, building backlinks, and social media.

 A content silo allows you to organize content based upon user needs and search behavior so you can maximize the traffic you capture and your brand reach.
-You will research the topics that matter the most to your audience and be able to create an organized grouping of content that will explore their topic of interest thoroughly, allowing them to click on different links and learn about related ideas.
+You will research the topics that matter the most to your audience and be able to create effective content silos that will explore their topic of interest thoroughly, allowing them to click on different links and learn about related ideas.
 This will firmly establish your brand as an authority in the field.

 The connection between the content silo and the semantic web